-- Post-tax distributable earnings are defined as pre-tax distributable earnings adjusted to assume that all pre-tax distributable earnings were taxed at the same effective rate. - Post-tax distributable earnings per fully diluted share are defined as post-tax distributable earnings divided by the weighted average number of fully diluted shares for the period.
+- "Post-tax distributable earnings" are defined as pre-tax distributable earnings adjusted to assume that all pre-tax distributable earnings were taxed at the same effective rate. - "Post-tax distributable earnings per fully diluted share" are defined as post-tax distributable earnings divided by the weighted-average number of fully diluted shares for the period. - In the event that there is a GAAP loss but positive distributable earnings, the distributable earnings per share calculation will include all fully diluted shares that would be excluded under GAAP to avoid anti-dilution, but will exclude quarterly interest expense, net of tax, associated with the Convertible Senior Notes.

-In addition to the pro rata distribution of net income to BGC Holdings founding/working partner units, to REUs, and to Cantor for its non-controlling interest, BGC Partners, Inc. also expects to pay a quarterly dividend to its stockholders.
+In addition to the quarterly dividend to BGC Partners' Class A common stockholders, the Company expect to pay a pro rata distribution of net income to BGC Holdings founding/working partner and other units, including REUs, RPUs, PSUs and PSIs, and to Cantor for its non-controlling interest.
 The amount of all of these payments is expected to be determined using the same definition of distributable earnings.
-The dividend to stockholders is expected to be calculated based on post-tax distributable earnings allocated to BGC Partners, Inc. and generated over the fiscal quarter ending prior to the record date for the dividend.
+The dividend to stockholders is expected to be calculated based on post tax distributable earnings allocated to us and generated over the fiscal quarter ending prior to the record date for the dividend.
 No assurance can be made, however, that a dividend will be paid each quarter.

-Employees who are holders of unvested restricted stock units ("RSUs") are granted pro-rata payments equivalent to the amount of dividend paid to common stockholders.
+Employees who are holders of unvested restricted stock units, which are referred to as "RSUs," are granted pro-rata payments equivalent to the amount of dividend paid to common stockholders.
 Under GAAP, dividend equivalents on unvested RSUs are required to be taken as a compensation charge in the period paid.
 However, to the extent that they represent cash payments made from the prior period's distributable earnings, they do not dilute existing stockholders and are therefore excluded from the calculation of distributable earnings.

 Distributable earnings is not meant to be an exact measure of cash generated by operations and available for distribution, nor should it be considered in isolation or as an alternative to cash flow from operations or income (loss) for fully diluted shares.
-Distributable earnings is a metric that is not necessarily indicative of liquidity or cash to fund our operations.
+BGC Partners views distributable earnings as a metric that is not necessarily indicative of liquidity or the cash available to fund the Company's operations.

-Pre- and post-tax distributable earnings are not intended to replace the presentation of BGC Partners, Inc.'s GAAP financial results.
-However, management does believe that they will help provide investors with a clearer understanding of the Company's financial performance and offer useful information to both management and investors regarding certain financial and business trends related to our financial condition and results from operations.
-Management believes that distributable earnings and the GAAP measures of the Company's financial performance should be considered together.
+Pre- and post-tax distributable earnings are not intended to replace the presentation of the Company's GAAP financial results.
+However, management does believe that they will help provide investors with a clearer understanding of BGC Partners' financial performance and offer useful information to both management and investors regarding certain financial and business trends related to our financial condition and results of operations.
+Management believes that distributable earnings and the GAAP measures of our financial performance should be considered together.